 On the left side of the dialogue box, find the Default lazy loading in modules option and select the No Change setting:

 Click the Save Global Settings button:

 The module will now be free to have its lazy loading handled by a third-party plugin instead, solving any potential conflict that may have been occurring.

 Is The Issue Still Persisting?
 Contact our Support Team

-By following the steps above you can troubleshoot most of the problems that most commonly turn out to be the reason for images missing from a module.
-And if the problem isn’t yet solved, narrowing down the source of the issue can yield very helpful information you can share with our support team.
+By following the steps above, you can troubleshoot most of the problems that most commonly turn out to be the reason for images missing from a module.
+And if the problem isn’t yet solved, narrowing down the source of the issue can yield beneficial information you can share with our support team.